 If your dog consumes too much caffeine, it may even cause severe enough symptoms, such as seizures, that they may need to be hospitalized for supportive care while the caffeine leaves their system.

-Call your veterinarian as soon as you can for advice if your pet downed a whole glass of Coke that was left unattended.
+Call your veterinarian as soon as you can for advice if your pet downed a whole glass of soda that was left unattended.

 Dogs may get diabetes and gain weight from eating too many sugary foods, just like humans can.
 According to the American Kennel Club (AKC), excessive blood sugar levels in diabetic dogs can harm their blood vessels, eyes, hearts, kidneys, and nerves.